Athlete Portal FAQ

 How do I know if a plan does not cover athletically related injuries?

-The exclusions are located in the plan documents.
-Please read the list of exclusions for that policy and make sure read them thoroughly noting any sport type activity exclusions.
-Some policies exclude only extreme sports (sky diving, SCUBA, etc.) while others may exclude semi-pro or pro sports, and others exclude intercollegiate athletics specifically.
+The exclusions are typically located in the plan documents.
+Please read the list of exclusions thoroughly noting any sport type activity exclusions.
+Some policies exclude only extreme sports (sky diving, SCUBA, etc.) while others may only exclude semi-pro or pro sports, and others exclude intercollegiate athletics specifically.
 The list of exclusions should be available prior to you purchasing the insurance, if not, please call the insurance company to obtain the exclusions.

 How do I know if I am out of network?